Menu Close

 Primary Therapist

-Lee is a psychotherapist and performance coach in Los Angeles, who has also worked in the recovery community for over 15 years.
+Lee is a psychotherapist and performance coach in Los Angeles who has also worked in the recovery community for over 15 years.

-EMDR, Brainspotting, Breathwork, Meditation, “The Work” by Byron Katie, and ACT therapy.
+Some of the modalities that Lee uses are EMDR, brainspotting, breathwork, meditation, “The Work” by Byron Katie, and ACT therapy.

 Grant Overmire, LMFT